 Mark Herman Riley was my grandfather Bruce’s brother.
 Their father James ‘Jim’ Riley left his North Carolina home in the 1890’s for the mountains of Virginia.
 He found work logging for the Pocahontas mines.
-Later Jim would help build the E. I. DuPont black powder plant across the line in WV and would settled his family next to the railroad on the banks of the Bluestone River.
-There amidst the rising black dust and ash a community was born.
+Later Jim would help build the E. I. DuPont black powder plant across the line in WV and would settle his family next to the railroad on the banks of the Bluestone River.
+It was there, amidst the rising black dust and ash that a community was born.

 Mark Herman Riley